William Lewis (journalist): Departure from the Telegraph Group

 In the summer of 2009, Lewis took a two-month sabbatical from TMG to attend the Advanced Management Program at Harvard Business School – a compressed version of the college's famed Masters in Business Administration.
 Towards the end of this period Lewis was joined by TMG chief executive Murdoch MacLennan who stayed to hammer out Lewis's future at TMG.

 In November 2009, Lewis returned to the UK, and founded Euston Partners, a digital development division based in Euston, London, staffed by a team of Telegraph employees.
 The aim of the division was to find a way for newspapers to make money from the emerging App economy.
 In January 2010 Lewis took the title of Managing Director Digital, while retaining his position of group editor in chief.
 Shortly after this he gave up the daily running of Sunday and Daily Telegraph.
 He was succeeded in the editor's chair by Tony Gallagher in late 2009, but remained editor-in-chief.

 At the 2010 British Press Awards, The Telegraph was named the "National Newspaper of the Year" for its coverage of the MPs' expenses scandal (named "Scoop of the Year"), with Lewis winning "Journalist of the Year" for his role.

 Accepting his award Lewis said: "If there was ever a story that proved that news still sells newspapers I suspect this was it."

 Despite this success, all was not well within TMG.
 Lewis wanted to create a standalone business with a "start-up mentality" from the digital unit, whereas MacLennan wanted the Euston-based project to remain within his control at TMG.
-Unable to come to an agreement with MacLennan, Lewis departed on 5 May 2010, just six months.
+Unable to come to an agreement with MacLennan, Lewis departed on 5 May 2010.
 The split was described in the press as "amicable" but that Maclennan had been "impatient to see results".
 TMG said they would continue to maintain the digital division.